-There are mainly two types of contact lenses:
+The two main types of contact lenses:

-- Rigid contact lenses - Rigid gas permeable lenses are used in certain medical conditions like keratoconus (an eye disorder in which the cornea attains a more conical shape than its normal curvature).
+Rigid Contact Lenses - Rigid gas permeable lenses are used in certain medical conditions like keratoconus (an eye disorder in which the cornea attains a more conical shape than its normal curvature).

-- Soft contact lenses - Soft contact lenses are most commonly used nowadays and physiologically more suitable.
+Soft Contact Lenses - Soft contact lenses are most commonly used nowadays and physiologically more suitable.
 They are made of silicone hydrogel.
-These are available in various commercial forms with slight modifications as daily disposable ones, weekly disposable ones to monthly to yearly disposable ones.
+These are available in various commercial forms with slight modifications as daily disposable ones, weekly disposable ones, to monthly to yearly disposable ones.

 Contact lenses have to be carefully handled to get better results.

-- Wash your hands thoroughly before wearing the lenses.
+Wash your hands thoroughly before wearing the lenses.

-- Store the lenses in the recommended solution after use.
+Store the lenses in the recommended solution after use.

-- If you notice any redness, burning sensation or discharge from the eyes, immediately stop wearing the lenses and consult an ophthalmologist.
+If you notice any redness, burning sensation, or discharge from the eyes, immediately stop wearing the lenses and consult an ophthalmologist.

 Contact lenses have some distinct advantages over spectacles: